s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 with `.` being the functional composition operator with type `(.) :: (a -> b) -> (b -> c) -> (a -> b -> c)`
-and where square is defined simply as `toThePowerOfTwo x = multiply x x`.
+and where `toThePowerOfTwo` is defined simply as `toThePowerOfTwo x = multiply x x`.
 If we were to implement some function `toThePowerOfEight` as

 ~~~~{.haskell